Last Updated on

 In my experience the only way you can effectively control your happiness over the years of your life is to gain control over your attention.
 The way to do this is to find and dissolve your fear based beliefs that have it trapped in internal dialog of the past.
 You will also have to expand your conscious perception to include viewpoints based in love, compassion, respect, and laughter.
 It might take some time to get the hang of it, but the happy rewards last a lifetime.

-For exercises in gaining control over your attention and breaking free of fear based beliefs practice the exercises in the Self Mastery audio series.
+For exercises in gaining control over your attention and breaking free of fear based beliefs practice the exercises in the Self Mastery Course.